Khimji07/Sonic/Sonic_Build_Process.md

 I download dsserve from this [link](https://github.com/Khimji07/Sonic/blob/main/dsserve) manually and add it to `sonic-buildimage/target/files/bullseye/`

+#### Note : When you build the image using bullseye so you encountered this error.

 ## 2) Docker client failing to connect : requests.exceptions.InvalidURL: Not supported URL scheme http+docker